galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 ## Making your open source project awesome

 Many journals require that scientific / research code to be open source in order to be published, but simply sharing source code alone isn’t usually enough to draw in new users and contributors.
-This session will teach researchers and coders the basics of how to make their open source code repositories inclusive and welcoming to contributors.
+This session will discuss how researchers and coders can make their open source code repositories inclusive and welcoming to contributors.

+This workshop will be led by members of the [InterMine](http://intermine.org) and Galaxy teams *(and hopefully other equally awesome projects).*

 **Prerequisites**

 - A laptop with wifi
 - Interest in open source code.